irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- Since we all used VSCode as editor when running in a bug we used the bebugging function in VSCode.
-We did a profiling run on our YOLOv8 model, collecting various metrics related to execution time, memory usage, and tensor shapes.
-The profilinf results showed that the "aten::uniform_" function which is a uniform random number generation function, accounts for a significant portion of the CPU time in your profiling results.
-The function that used the less amount of time was the "aten::view" function which is associated with changing the shape of tensors.   ---
+Since we all used VSCode as editor when running in a bug we used the bebugging function in VSCode.
+We did a profiling run on our YOLOv8 model, collecting various metrics related to execution time, memory usage and tensor shapes.
+The profiling results showed that the "aten::uniform_" function which is a uniform random number generation function, accounts for a significant portion of the CPU time in your profiling results.
+The function that used the less amount of time was the "aten::view" function which is associated with changing the shape of tensors.

 ## Working in the cloud